-IMAN Developers Launches One Sky Park, Featured By Versace Ceramics In JVC
+IMAN Developers launches One Sky Park, featured by Versace Ceramics in JVC

-(MENAFN- Dubai PR Network) Dubai – September 13, 2024: IMAN Developers, a leading Dubai-based luxury residential developer, proudly celebrated the grand launch of One Sky Park in Jumeirah Village Circle (JVC), in partnership with Versace Ceramics.
+(MENAFN- Watermelon Communications) Dubai – September 13, 2024: IMAN Developers, a leading Dubai-based luxury residential developer, proudly celebrated the grand launch of One Sky Park in Jumeirah Village Circle (JVC), in partnership with Versace Ceramics.
 The AED 800 million mixed-use development is scheduled for completion in the fourth quarter of 2027 and features exclusive Versace ceramics throughout its apartments, lobby, and common areas, blending fashion-forward design with luxury and functionality.

 The event was headed by Mr. Isamil Marfani, Chief Executive Officer of IMAN Developers and Mr. Francesco Lanno for Versace Ceramics.